October 15, 2020

 This method comes from Hervey Garrett Smith's wonderful book on marlinspike seamanship, The Marlinspike Sailor.
 We have to warn you: this is not the easiest method for making these darn things.
 Though the basic structure is simple enough, we found Smith to be ABSOLUTELY right when he says "to be candid, shortly after you start the fender you imagine yourself wrestling with an ambidextrous octopus, and before you are finished you sort of wish you WERE an octopus."
 We definitely felt these things.
-In the next few weeks we'll post a second tutorial for a method that we think is a bit simpler, and may produce a more satisfying result for you.
+At some point we'll post a second tutorial for a method that we think is a bit simpler, and may produce a more satisfying result for you.
 However, if you're feeling very patient on a rainy day soon and you've got some time on your hands, give this method a shot and let us know how it goes!
 Maybe you'll get neater results than we did.

 - – about 18' of 3/4" diameter three strand rope